craftercms/docs/source/.new-ia/by-role/developer/plugins/build-your-own/plugin-descriptor.rst

 - ``plugin.type`` - ``blueprint`` or ``site`` depending on the type of plugin you're building
 - ``plugin.id`` - a unique Id that is meaningful/recognizable to people who will be using the blueprint/plugin
-- ``plugin.name`` - blueprint/plugin name (For our blueprint example, it is the blueprint name shown in the **Choose Blueprint** screen of **Create Site**)
+- ``plugin.name`` - blueprint/plugin name (For our blueprint example, it is the blueprint name shown in the **Choose Blueprint** screen of **Create Project**)
 - ``plugin.version`` - a version number for the blueprint/site plugin
 - ``plugin.crafterCmsVersions`` - CrafterCMS versions that the plugin is compatible with (look in the :ref:`newIa-release-notes` section for the versions available), and you'll need to keep this up to date
-- ``plugin.searchEngine`` - search engine your plugin requires, the only value possible at this time is``Elasticsearch``

 |
 |

 For ``plugin.media.screenshots``, the url ``../.crafter/screenshots/default.png`` is the default path for CrafterCMS to look for a default representative image of a plugin or blueprint.
 For more information on adding a default representative image for your blueprint see :ref:`newIa-adding-default-image-for-bp` and :ref:`newIa-site-plugins-create-your-plugin` for site plugins.

 .. note::